-Trade receivables represent unpaid, current lessee rental obligations under existing lease contracts.
+Trade receivables represent unpaid, current lessee obligations under existing lease contracts or receivables related to inventory sales.
 An allowance for credit losses on trade receivables is established when the risk of non-recovery is probable.
 The risk of non-recovery is primarily based on the extent to which amounts outstanding exceed the value of security held, together with an assessment of the financial strength and condition of a debtor and the economic conditions persisting in the debtor’s operating environment.
 The allowance for credit losses is classified as leasing expenses in our Consolidated Income Statements.

 Flight equipment held for operating leases, net

 Flight equipment held for operating leases is stated at cost less accumulated depreciation and impairment.
 Flight equipment is depreciated to its estimated residual value on a straight-line basis over the useful life of the aircraft, which is generally 25 years from the date of manufacture, or a different period depending on the disposition strategy.
-The costs of improvements to flight equipment are normally recorded as leasing expenses unless the improvement increases the long-term value of the flight equipment.
-In that case, the capitalized improvement cost is depreciated over the estimated remaining useful life of the aircraft.
-The residual value of our flight equipment is generally 15% of estimated industry price, except where more relevant information indicates that a different residual value is more appropriate.
+The costs of improvements to flight equipment are normally expensed unless the improvement increases the long-term value or extends the useful life of the flight equipment.
+The capitalized improvement cost is depreciated over the estimated remaining useful life of the aircraft.
+The residual value of our flight equipment is generally 15% of estimated industry standard price, except where more relevant information indicates a different residual value is more appropriate.

-We periodically review the estimated useful lives and residual values of our flight equipment based on our industry knowledge, external factors, such as current market conditions, and changes in our disposition strategies, to determine if they are appropriate, and record adjustments to depreciation rates prospectively on an individual aircraft basis, as necessary.
+We periodically review the estimated useful lives and residual values of our flight equipment based on our knowledge of the industry, external factors, such as current market conditions, and changes in our disposition strategies, to determine if they are appropriate, and record adjustments to depreciation rates prospectively on an aircraft by aircraft basis, as necessary.

-The quantitative impairment test is performed at the lowest level for which identifiable cash flows are largely independent of other groups of assets, which is the individual aircraft, including the lease-related assets and liabilities of that aircraft, such as the maintenance rights assets, lease incentives, and maintenance liabilities (the “Asset Group”).
-If the sum of the expected undiscounted future cash flows is less than the Asset Group, an impairment loss is recognized.
-The loss is measured as the excess of the carrying amount of the impaired aircraft over its estimated fair value.
+On a quarterly basis, we perform recoverability assessments of our long-lived assets when events or changes in circumstances indicate that the carrying value of such assets may not be recoverable.
+Annually, we perform impairment assessments for all of our aircraft held for operating leases that are five years of age or older.
+The review of recoverability includes an assessment of the estimated future cash flows associated with the use of an asset and its eventual disposal.
+The assets are grouped at the lowest level for which identifiable cash flows are largely independent of other groups of assets, which includes the individual aircraft and the lease-related assets and liabilities of that aircraft (the “Asset Group”).
+If the sum of the expected undiscounted future cash flows is less than the aggregate net book value of the Asset Group, an impairment loss is recognized.
+The loss is measured as the excess of the carrying amount of the impaired aircraft over its fair value.

-Fair value reflects the present value of future cash flows expected to be generated from the aircraft, including its expected residual value, discounted at a rate commensurate with the associated risk.
-Future cash flows are assumed to occur under current market conditions and assume adequate time for a sale between a willing buyer and a willing seller.
-Expected future lease rates are based on all relevant information available, including current contracted rates for similar aircraft and industry trends.
+Fair value reflects the present value of cash expected to be generated from the aircraft in the future, including its expected residual value, discounted at a rate commensurate with the associated risk.
+Future cash flows are assumed to occur under the current market conditions and assume adequate time for a sale between a willing buyer and a willing seller.
+Expected future lease rates are based on all relevant information available, including current contracted rates for similar aircraft, appraisal data and industry trends.

 Capitalization of interest

-We capitalize interest on prepayments of forward order flight equipment and add such amounts to prepayments on flight equipment.
-The amount of interest capitalized is the amount of interest costs which could have been avoided in the absence of such prepayments.
+We capitalize interest on prepayments of forward order flight equipment and add such amount to prepayments on flight equipment.
+The amount of interest capitalized is the actual interest costs incurred on the debt specific to the prepayments, if any, or the amount of interest costs which could have been avoided in the absence of such prepayments.

 Net investment in finance and sales-type leases

 If a lease meets specific criteria under U.S. GAAP, we recognize the lease in net investment in finance and sales-type leases in our Consolidated Balance Sheets and de-recognize the aircraft from flight equipment held for operating leases.
-For sales-type leases, we recognize the difference between the aircraft carrying value and the amount recognized in net investment in finance and sales-type leases in net gain on sale of assets in our Consolidated Income Statements.
+For finance and sales-type leases, we recognize the difference between the aircraft carrying value and the amount recognized in net investment in finance and sales-type leases in net gain on sale of assets in our Consolidated Income Statements.
 The amounts recognized for finance and sales-type leases consist of lease receivables and the estimated unguaranteed residual value of the flight equipment on the lease termination date, less the unearned income.
-Expected unguaranteed residual values are based on our assessment of the values of the flight equipment and, if applicable, the estimated end of lease payments expected at the expiration of the lease.
-The unearned income is recognized as lease revenue over the lease term, using the interest method to produce a constant yield over the life of the lease.
+Expected unguaranteed residual values are based on our assessment of the values of the flight equipment at expiration of the lease.
+The unearned income is recognized as lease revenue in our Consolidated Income Statements over the lease term, in a manner that produces a constant rate of return on the lease.

 Definite-lived intangible assets